Same-Sex Sex and Civil Unions

 The more inclusive definition of acceptable sexual activity also makes sense on the grounds that it makes some people better off without making anyone else worse off.
 People who engage in victimless homosexuality are better off, and neither victims of sexual exploitation and abuse nor people who engage in victimless heterosexuality are worse off.
 By implication, those who wish to form same-sex civil unions without religious sanction are better off, and those who wish to form opposite-sex civil unions with religious sanction are no worse off.

 Copyright © September 2009 Frank Zahn.
-Published in ViewsHound, June 11, 2011; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in ViewsHound, June 11, 2011; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page